madelenfoss/planetary-records-cafe/README.md

 Extra:
-A simplified shopping cart, with the possibility to add products and see the items in the cart when hovering with the cursor on desktop version, and when clicking on mobile version.
+A simplified shopping cart, with the possibility to add products and see the items in the cart when hovering with the cursor on desktop version.

 Important links: